astrohart/MFR/MFR.GUI.Windows.Presenters.Interfaces/README.md

 ##### Summary

-Clears all the history lists in the configuration.
+Clears all the history lists in the projectFileRenamerConfiguration.

 ##### Parameters